Nathan Goff Jr.: Federal judicial service

 Goff was nominated by President Benjamin Harrison on December 16, 1891, to the United States Court of Appeals for the Fourth Circuit and the United States Circuit Courts for the Fourth Circuit, to a new joint seat authorized by 26 Stat.
 826. He was confirmed by the United States Senate on March 17, 1892, and received his commission the same day.
 On December 31, 1911, the Circuit Courts were abolished and he thereafter served only on the Court of Appeals.
 His service terminated on March 31, 1913, due to his resignation.

 United States senator

-Goff was elected as a Republican to the United States Senate for the term commencing March 4, 1913, but did not immediately take his seat, preferring to remain on the federal bench, and served from April 1, 1913, to March 3, 1919.
-He was not a candidate for reelection in 1918.
+In 1913, Goff was nominated for the United States Senate by state delegate Roy Earl Parrish.
+He was elected by the state legislature over Democrat Clarence W. Watson, receiving 60 votes to Watson's 43.
+Though his Senate term commenced March 4, 1913, he did not immediately take his seat, preferring to remain on the federal bench, and served from April 1, 1913, to March 3, 1919.
+He was not a candidate for reelection in 1918, the first time under the Seventeenth Amendment that the seat was filled by popular vote.
 He was Chairman of the Committee on Conservation of Natural Resources for the 65th United States Congress and Chairman of the Committee on Industrial Expositions for the 65th United States Congress.